-Coaching Tidbits is a series of posts where I share with you freely from my Bliss Coaching expertise.
+Coaching Tidbits is a series of posts where I share with you freely from my expertise as a life coach and professional leader of personal development courses and transformational seminars.
 These tidbits are insights I have gleaned from coaching hundreds of people and are meant to be used as suggestions, not to be taken as truth.
-They are just possible ways of viewing life. and like a new set of glasses, adjusted for clarity, might give you a more constructive way to view what is right in front of you.
+They are just possible ways of viewing life. and like a new set of glasses, adjusted for clarity, they might give you a more constructive way to view what is right in front of you.
 Disclaimer: This post is for general educational and informational purposes only, and is not meant to be a substitute for the advice or counsel of a health professional.
 If you have specific questions about a health matter, you should consult a doctor or other health professional. *Updated as of July 10, 2021 — previously titled Life Coaching Series*

 Acceptance is a subject fraught with misunderstanding and frustration.
 Let’s be real about it.
 Many of us would like to know what the really big deal is about Acceptance.